dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 <h3>macOS</h3>

-!!! warning First things first

-    After installing DOSBox Staging, you *must* open it first using its application icon [as described
-    here](../releases/macos.md#apple-gatekeeper), otherwise, the below
-    instructions won't work.

 1. Mount the DOSBox Staging installer `.dmg` image file.
 2. Copy the *Start DOSBox Staging* icon from the appearing window into the `Prince of Persia` folder.